We report vulnerabilities to prevent issues

 Who works for DIVD?

-What type of vulnerabilities do you notify?
+What kinds of vulnerabilities do you report?

-How can we contribute this initiative?
+How can I contribute to this initiative?

 Not a regular office

 We are a network of security researchers who mainly work online.
 If you want to contact us, you can send us an e mail to question@divd.nl or use our contact form.
+You can also meet us at cyber security conferences and hacker events or just follow us on X (formerly known as Twitter).

-For questions related to our CSIRT you can email csirt@divd.nl
+For questions related to our CSIRT you can email csirt@divd.nl .